 Using momentum - this is an isolation exercise, control the lift.

 Going too heavy - rear delts are small muscles; ego-lifting will just recruit traps.
-Instead, start off with a lighter weight of 5kg. you can always go heavier.
+Instead, start off with a lighter weight of 5kg.
+You can always go heavier.

 Rushing reps - slow and controlled reps.
 2-0-2 tempo.